The Web address of this

 include...

-identifying and intentionally reducing
+identifying and reducing

-specific toxic (excessive) guilts,
+specific excessive guilts,

 guarding against unwarranted new guilts,